motifmarkets/motif-core/etc/motif-core.api.md

     RegulatedShortSell = 3,
     // (undocumented)
     Sell = 1
 }

+// Warning: (ae-missing-release-tag) "OrderExtendedSideIdCorrectnessTableGridValue" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class OrderExtendedSideIdCorrectnessTableGridValue extends EnumCorrectnessTableGridValue {
+    constructor();
+}

+// Warning: (ae-missing-release-tag) "OrderExtendedSideIdRenderValue" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class OrderExtendedSideIdRenderValue extends EnumRenderValue {
+    constructor(data: OrderExtendedSideId | undefined);
+}

 // Warning: (ae-missing-release-tag) "OrderFullDepthRecord" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)